 - Introducing improved procedures can be difficult and expensive.
 Employees may resist change, and may need extra training.

-- Poor conditions, pay and benefits will not attract and hold good employees.
+- Poor conditions, pay and benefits will not attract and retain good employees.

 - Changing an existing employee's terms and conditions, to the employee's disadvantage, can be a breach of contract.

-- Making employees redundant brings short-term costs and the risk of possible employment tribunal proceedings.
+- Making employees redundant may increase short-term costs and the risk of possible employment tribunal proceedings.
 It may also damage long-term morale.